HanqingLiLHQ/cs4775_mc/README.md

 pip install -U scikit-learn
 ```

-Clone the repository to your local machine:
+Clone the repository to your local machine and get ready to run the project:

 ```bash
 git clone https://github.com/HanqingLiLHQ/cs4775_mc